What is E-Safety?

-All children within school have received information regarding how to keep safe when using the Internet and teachers have used the Child Exploitation and Online Protection Centre (CEOP) website to support these sessions.
+All children within school have received information regarding how to keep safe when using the Internet and teachers have used the Child Exploitation and Online Protection Centre (CEOP) website as well as the National Online Safety portal to support these sessions.

 Our children live in an increasingly technological world and they need to be equipped with the skills to remain safe in the online world.
 Many of our children still don’t recognise that strangers in the online world are as dangerous, or maybe more so, than the strangers on our streets.

-We will be holding our annual e-Safety week in Spring Term 2017.
+We will be holding our annual e-Safety week on the week commencing 6th Feburary 2023.
 All children will access E-Safety workshops and there will also be opportunities for parents/carers to attend training sessions.